Cautions for Plug-n-Fire

 INSTALLATION CAUTIONS

-Clearances and Flammable Surfaces - Make certain floor is not flammable.
+Clearances and Flammable Surfaces Clearances

 Protect Power Cord From Kiln Case - Rout Power Cord (or electrical connection wires) away from kiln in such a way that it can not touch the hot case of the kiln.